-ESNMC is a newly incorporated mining company.
-It is a wholly-owned subsidiary of the Parent Company through PGMC and was registered with the Philippine SEC on July 18, 2023.
+PGMC wholly owns ESNMC, a company registered with the Philippine SEC on July 18, 2023.
 Its primary purpose is to prospect, explore, locate, acquire, hold, work, develop, lease, operate and exploit mineral lands for chromite, copper, manganese, magnesite, silver, gold, nickel, and other precious and non-precious minerals; to acquire and dispose of mining claims and rights, and to conduct and carry on the business of preparing, milling, concentrating, smelting, treating or preparing for market, sell, exchange or otherwise deal in chromite, copper, manganese, silver, gold, nickel and other mineral products.
 ESNMC's principal office address is the same as that of the Parent Company.
+As at March 7, 2025, ESNMC has not yet started commercial operations.